-Each zap has a trigger and one or more actions.
-In the simplest scenario possible, when something happens in app A (trigger), something else will automagically happen in app B (action).
+Each zap has a trigger and one (or more) actions.
+In the simplest scenario possible, when something happens in app A (trigger), something else will automatically happen in app B (action).

 Pipefy can be used both as a trigger and action in your zaps.

 To help you get started with Zapier integrations, we recommend you check out some of the pre-developed Pipefy integrations available in Zapier (click here to check them out).